 We’re a broad church at TFT, so it’s only fair we give counter-arguments a chance.
-So after all that Hundred bashing, here’s Alex with a more positive spin.
+So after all that criticism of The Hundred, here’s Alex with a more positive spin.
 Has he got a point?
 Be gentle folks.

 For your face,

 Makes my very flesh begin to crawl …”